donnfelker/example-rails-challenge/README.md

 ### Prerequisites

-- Please note that this will require some basic [Ruby on Rails](http://rubyonrails.org/) and [RSpec](http://rspec.info/) knowledge.
+- Please note that this will require some basic [Ruby on Rails](http://rubyonrails.org/) and [MiniTest](http://guides.rubyonrails.org/testing.html) knowledge.

 - You will need to have [Ruby on Rails](http://www.rubyonrails.org/) installed to complete this task.

 ## Task

-- Fork this repository (if you don't know how to do that, Google is your friend).
+- Fork this repository.
 - Create a *source* directory.
 - In the *source* directory, scaffold a simple Rails 4 web app that models a credit card charge.
 JSON data structure below: